Dynamic Data Structures for $k$-Nearest Neighbor Queries: A fully dynamic data structure

 \subsection{A simple deletion-only data structure}

 Let $H$ be a set of $n$ planes, and let $r \in \mathbb{N}$ be a parameter.
-We develop a data structure that supports reporting the $t$ lowest planes above a query point $q \in \R^2$ in $O(n/r + \log r + t)$ time, and deletions in $O(r\log n)$ time.
-Our entire data structure consists of just $\ell=O(\log r)$ $k_i$-shallow-cuttings $\Lambda_{k_0},..,\Lambda_{k_\ell}$ of the planes, for values $k_i = \lfloor 2^i (n/r) \rfloor$, for $i=0,..,\ell$.
-Hence, this uses $O(n\log r)$ space in total.
-We can compute the shallow cuttings along with their conflict lists in $O(n\log n)$ time~\cite{Chan16}.
-Note that when $r > n$, it can be that $k_i = 0$ for some $i$.
-In this case, we simply do not build any of the cuttings that have $k_i = 0$.
+We develop a data structure that supports deletions, and reporting the $t$ lowest planes above a query point $q \in \R^2$.
 For our application, we are mostly interested in the deletion time of the data structure, and less in the query time.
 By picking $r$ to be somewhat small, we can make deletions efficient at the cost of making the query time fairly terrible.